Andrew J. May

-Andrew Jackson May (June 24, 1875 – September 6, 1959) was a Kentucky attorney, an influential New Deal-era politician, and chairman of the House Military Affairs Committee during World War II, infamous for his rash disclosure of classified naval information that may have resulted in the loss of 10 American submarines and 800 sailors, and his subsequent unrelated conviction for bribery.
+Andrew Jackson May (June 24, 1875 – September 6, 1959) was a Kentucky attorney, an influential New Deal-era politician, and chairman of the House Military Affairs Committee during World War II, famous for his role as chief architect of the Peacetime Selective Service act.
+May was implicated in the leak of classified naval information, and later an unrelated conviction for bribery.
 May was a Democratic member of United States House of Representatives from Kentucky during the 72nd to 79th sessions of Congress.

 Education and early career

 May was born on Beaver Creek, near Prestonsburg in Floyd County, Kentucky, on June 24, 1875.
 On June 25, 1898, he and his twin brother William H. May graduated from Southern Normal University Law School in Huntingdon, Tennessee (later named Union University, Jackson, Tennessee), and was admitted to the bar the same year, commencing his law practice in Prestonsburg.
 May and his brother formed the law firm of May & May which was not dissolved until the death of his brother on February 20, 1921.
 May was county attorney of Floyd County, Kentucky, 1901–1909; special judge of the circuit court of Johnson and Martin Counties in 1925 and 1926.
 During this time, May also engaged in Democratic Party politics, agricultural pursuits, coal mining and banking.

 In 1928, May ran for Congress against Katherine Langley in a heavily Republican district and lost.
 Two years later he ran again and won in the 1930 election defeating Langley.
 May was elected as a New Deal Democrat to the Seventy-second Congress and to seven succeeding Congresses (March 4, 1931 – January 3, 1947).
 He was Chairman of the powerful Committee on Military Affairs during the Seventy-sixth through Seventy-ninth Congresses, and a consistent supporter of the Franklin D. Roosevelt administration.
 During World War II, May became involved with Murray and Henry Garsson, New York businessmen who sought lucrative munitions contracts then being awarded by the U.S. Government.